Mars simulation crew 'return to Earth' after 365 days in isolation

 Story highlights

-- Six crewmembers spent 365 days in a Mars simulation in Hawaii
+- Six crew members spent 365 days in a Mars simulation in Hawaii

 - The experiment was intended to study the effects of isolation